 promotion to associate professor with tenure

-Today I received my official letter from the Chancellor at UC Davis that (as of July 1) I will be promoted to Associate Professor with tenure.
-I sincerely acknowledge and thank in particular all of my mentors in (astro)physics over the last ~18 years who helped me arrive at this point.
+I received my official letter from the Chancellor at UC Davis that, as of July 1, I will be promoted to associate professor with tenure.
+I acknowledge and sincerely thank all of my mentors in (astro)physics over the last 18 years who helped me arrive at this point, including (but by no means limited to):